 Advanced Configuration and Power Interface, an industry specification for BIOS and hardware extensions to configure PC hardware and perform power management.
 Windows 2000 and higher as well as Linux 2.4 and higher support ACPI.
 Windows can only enable or disable ACPI support at installation time.

 Advanced Host Controller Interface, the interface that supports SATA devices such as hard disks.
-See the section called “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.
+See Section 5.1, “Hard disk controllers: IDE, SATA (AHCI), SCSI, SAS”.

 The hardware virtualization features built into modern AMD processors.
-See the section called “Hardware vs. software virtualization”.
+See Section 10.3, “Hardware vs. software virtualization”.

 Application Programming Interface.